secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ### n-Bit-Security

-- [ ] TODO describe n-Bit-Security commonly used by NIST/BSI to describe a security level

-NIST and BSI are describing their security levels with the help of n-Bit-Security (see [BSI – Technical Guideline](https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Publications/TechGuidelines/TG02102/BSI-TR-02102-1.pdf?__blob=publicationFile&v=10) for further information).
+n-Bit Security Level:
-Accordingly, a given cryptographic algorithm achieves an n-bit security level if the cost for the execution of an encryption function from an efficient block cipher is equals to 2^n.
+ > A cryptographic mechanism achieves a security level of n bits if costs which are equivalent to 2^n calculations of the encryption function of an efficient block cipher (e.g. AES) are tied to each attack against the mechanism which breaks the security objective of the mechanism with a high probability of success.
+BSI

 - [ ] TODO add n-Bit-Security to Security Levels in time-independent way (e.g. referring to increases in bit instead of hardcoded values for the levels)